FarronF/limerick-council-meetings/meetings/2019/03/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th February 2019.md

 On the proposal of Councillor O’Donoghue, seconded by Councillor Keary, it was agreed

-to allocate €6,000 to Adare Community First Responders from 2019 GMA allocation.--- 7
+to allocate €6,000 to Adare Community First Responders from 2019 GMA allocation.
+---
+7

 **QUESTIONS**